DallanQ/cartographers/QA.md

 [move-silently-plus-ambush-card-solo-situation](https://boardgamegeek.com/thread/2482357/move-silently-plus-ambush-card-solo-situation)

-> In a solo game of Cartographers, can the Move Silently skill be used with Ambush cards?
-The skill states "draw the chosen shape," but does that apply to monster shapes, and if so, can it affect their placement?
+> In a solo game of Cartographers, can the Move Silently skill be used with Ambush cards? skill states "draw the chosen shape," but does that apply to monster shapes, and if so, can it affect their placement?

 Officially, the Move Silently skill is not intended to be used with Ambush cards in solo mode.
 Although Move Silently allows you to adjust placement by choosing the shape's location, Ambush cards follow strict placement rules that the player cannot modify.